1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 DCAM972303.0864%

-The three mints combined struck just over 3 million circulation pieces in 1894, a stark contrast to the 44+ million produced during peak years.
-This dramatic reduction stemmed from the Panic of 1893, fundamentally reshaping silver dollar production.
+The three mints combined struck just over 3 million circulation pieces in 1894 — a dramatic contrast to the 44+ million produced during the peak years of the series.
+This sharp reduction stemmed directly from the Panic of 1893.

-Across all three facilities, survival rates hover between 8-9% for circulation strikes.
-Decades of commerce, Treasury melting programs, and simple attrition destroyed roughly 9 out of every 10 coins.
-But this is precisely the basis for its high premium.
+Across all three facilities, survival rates hover between 8–9% for circulation strikes.
+Decades of commerce, Treasury melting under the Pittman Act of 1918, and simple attrition destroyed roughly 9 out of every 10 coins originally produced.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money